ZihuaTan/Fall-detection-project/README.md

   <img src="doc/cap_piture_lying_rendered.png" width="320" height="180">
 </p>

 **3. The Json that is produced by the Openpose contains the xy coordinates of the join keypoints in the image.
-It will be used for two different purposes.**
+It will be used for two different purposes: draw ground area and perform fall detection.**

 <p align="center">
   Opempose output join keypoints indices